zakkutsu/Classic-Games-n-Tools-Py/image_describer/README.md

 - **API Integration:** RESTful API for integration with other applications
 - **Mobile Companion:** Companion mobile app for capture and sync
 - **Real-time Camera:** Live camera feed analysis with real-time description

+### **Technical Roadmap**
+- **Database Integration:** SQLite for storing metadata and results
+- **Image Processing Pipeline:** Advanced preprocessing with OpenCV
+- **Machine Learning Enhancement:** Custom model training for domain-specific analysis
+- **Microservices Architecture:** Scalable backend with containerization
+- **WebSocket Integration:** Real-time updates for collaborative analysis
+- **Testing Framework:** Automated testing with pytest and image fixtures
+- **Documentation Generator:** Auto-generate API docs and user guides

+## 📝 License

+This project is created for educational and development purposes.
+Please use and modify as needed while maintaining appropriate credits.

 ---